seamplex/wasora/doc/reference.md

 ~~~

-The existing object can be a variable, a vector element or a matrix element
+The existing object can be a variable, a vector element or a matrix element.
-In the first case, the name of the variable should be given as the existing object
+In the first case, the name of the variable should be given as the existing object.
-In the second case, to alias the second element of vector `v` to the new name `new`, `v(2)` should be given as the existing object
+In the second case, to alias the second element of vector `v` to the new name `new`, `v(2)` should be given as the existing object.
-In the third case, to alias second element (2,3) of matrix `M` to the new name `new`, `M(2,3)` should be given as the existing object
+In the third case, to alias second element (2,3) of matrix `M` to the new name `new`, `M(2,3)` should be given as the existing object.

-##  `CALL`
+##  CALL

 Call a previously dynamically-loaded user-provided routine.